BioJulia/PopGen.jl/docs/getting_started/about.md

 #### Community & contribution

-Julia's internals solve what's know as the "two language problem".
+Julia's internals attempt to solve what's known as the "two language problem".
 That is, languages that are easy to write in (e.g. Python, R, Ruby) are slow compared to languages that are more difficult to write in, which are fast (e.g. C, C++, Fortran).
 For languages that are easier to write in, many of the commonly used packages and functions in those languages are written in another, faster language under the hood for performance reasons.
 On the whole, that's not really a problem for end-users, because things work and they are easy to use. **But**, it does become a problem when you want to investigate the code and implementation of a function.
 This means that, even as an R power-user, you are kind of helpless to investigate the implementation of something you are using in R if it's actually written in C++ under the hood.
 In a sense, it makes the publications of those methods less reproducible, because the users of it may be familiar with the language it's deployed in (like R), but not the language it's written in, (like C++).
 What if there are bugs?!
 What if the code implementation doesn't match the formulations in the publication?! **Yikes!**

 So, if we write everything in Julia, and you use everything in Julia, users can themselves diagnose these things if they so choose.
 This means users can contribute to the overall health and accuracy of this package.
 Yes, that means that we might be getting more Issues opened up (*ugh*), but a bug found is a lot better than a bug overlooked!

 Like most Julia packages, PopGen.jl is written entirely in Julia, meaning the community using it need not learn another language if they wanted to contribute!
 Have you written a clever Julia function to calculate SAMOVA using `PopData`?
 Send us a pull request (please!)!
-Or [join the Slack!](community.md)
+Or [join the Slack group!](https://join.slack.com/t/popgenjl/shared_invite/zt-deam65n8-DuBs2z1oDtsbBuRplJW~Pg)

 #### Package manager

 Which, let's be honest, is such a delight to use.
-[Installing PopGen.jl](getting_started/install.md) should be simple, consistent, and effortless thanks to the brilliant built-in package manager in Julia.
+[Installing PopGen.jl](/getting_started/install.md) should be simple, consistent, and effortless thanks to the brilliant built-in package manager in Julia.